-Welcome Week festivities will begin with Move-In Weekend on Saturday, September 11 and Sunday, September 12!
+Welcome Week festivities will begin with Move-In Weekend on Friday, September 10 through Monday, September 13!
 This is when students living in the residence halls will start to move in and set up their rooms.
 All of us at Drexel are committed to ensuring that our new students and their families have a comfortable, safe, and welcoming first experience as Drexel Dragons.

 Cruise Ship Move-In Process

 Students will participate in our Cruise Ship Move-In process, where the University and Student Services (USS) team will unload your vehicle and transport all items to your room, while you and your family move the car to parking and continue with the check-in process.

 You can expect that campus will be bustling during Move-In Weekend but that doesn't mean it has to be stressful!
 Although plans for 2021 are still evolving, below is an example of previous Move-In Weekend guidance:

 - Arrive at the time and location assigned (you'll receive this information by email and through your DrexelOne account).
 Please be sure to arrive at the assigned time (and not earlier!) in order to prevent prolonged wait-times and backups at the residence halls.